eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 .. note::

-    Although in principle only required for TLS clients, the CA (Certification- Authority) file must also be provided for TLS servers, as they might assume the client role when connecting to other participants configured as servers.
+    Although in principle only required for TLS clients (with peer verification), the CA (Certification- Authority) file may also be provided for TLS servers when willing to connect them to other participants configured as servers.

 Examples
 ========